 Professor Berro holds the following degrees: PNP post masters certificate from State University of New York, Stony Brook; MA in Nursing Education from New York University, NY; BSN (Nursing) from Queens, University Charlotte, NC; diploma (Nursing) from Presbyterian Hospital School of Nursing, Charlotte, NC.

-Joanne Knoesel, MSN, RN, co-director of Undergraduate Simulation.
-Joanne Knoesel has more than 30 years of clinical and educational experience.
-Before coming to Pace University, she worked at the New York University Student Health Center, in the Urgent Care Unit, providing direct patient care and education to the university community.
-Prior to that, Professor Knoesel worked in critical care at Lenox Hill Hospital for 22 years in several units including cardiac care, telemetry, interventional cardiology, and the emergency department.
+Joanne Knoesel has more than 36 years of clinical and educational experience.
+She teaches in both the undergraduate (medical-surgical, acute care nursing, and evidence-based practice courses) and graduate (nursing research course) nursing programs.
+Her areas of research include educational assessment, inter-professional education, human patient simulation, and critical thinking.
+Before coming to Pace University in 2010, she worked at the New York University Student Health Center, in the Urgent Care Unit, providing direct patient care and education to the university community.
+Prior to that, Dr. Knoesel worked in critical care at Lenox Hill Hospital for 22 years in several units including cardiac care, telemetry, interventional cardiology, and the emergency department.

-Joanne Knoesel holds the following degrees: Master of Science in Nursing Education from NYU, Bachelor of Science in Community Health Education from Hunter College, and Associate Degree in Applied Science, Nursing, from Niagara County Community College; ANCC Board Certified Medical-Surgical Nursing.
-She is currently enrolled in a nursing PhD program at City University of New York Graduate Center.
+Joanne Knoesel holds the following degrees: PhD in Nursing from CUNY Graduate Center, Master of Science in Nursing Education from New York University, Bachelor of Science in Community Health Education from Hunter College, and Associate Degree in Applied Science, Nursing, from Niagara County Community College; ANCC Board Certified Medical-Surgical Nursing; NLN Certified Nurse Educator.